Bitcoin and Gold

 In the interests of full disclosure, I am a personal investor in gold, silver, Bitcoin, Ethereum and other financial utility tokens.
 I may not have exposure to all classes simultaneously, yet I see value across the board. my views are my own and not representative of the wider business.

 Bitcoin - Digital Gold?

-Now in the age where technology is disrupting the material world and digital natives expect to access all their information in the cloud, Bitcoin could become a complement to gold and a means to protect your wealth.
-After 55 years + in the bullion industry are we seeing a digital asset disrupt the status quo?
+Now, in the age where technology is disrupting the material world and digital natives expect to access all their information in the cloud, Bitcoin could become a complement to gold and a means to protect your wealth.
+After 55 years plus in the bullion industry, are we seeing a digital asset disrupt the status quo?

 The early days saw several bad actors tarnish the reputation of exchanges with the most high-profile case being that of the Mt.
 Gox hack.
 This world is almost unrecognisable from today's recommended use of Yubikey authentication and intense 'Know Your Customer' (KYC) onboarding requirements.
 Criminal activity and dubious transactions on the dark web Silk Road website did nothing to clean up the appeal to society and instead, Bitcoin enthusiasts and investors who saw true libertarian value and utility were quite often ridiculed.
 The retail bubble of 2017 added more weight to the argument that Bitcoin is nothing more than a speculative asset of no intrinsic value and that any sensible investor should steer clear.